The Athletics are an American professional baseball team based in West Sacr...

-The Oakland Athletics, often referred to as the A's, are an American professional baseball team based in Oakland, California.
-The Athletics compete in...
+The Athletics are an American professional baseball team based in West Sacramento, California.
+The Athletics compete in Major League Baseball as a mem...

 Available in the U.S. nationwide.
 This lineup offers a sample of channels we offer.
 Please enter your home ZIP code below to see your area's lineup.
 Subject to availability.